 WGU Missouri’s online master’s program is in Cybersecurity and Information Assurance.
-It emphasizes two EC-Council certifications, allowing students to become a computer hacking forensic investigator or obtain a position focusing on ethical hacking and countermeasures.
+It emphasizes two EC-Council certifications, which can allow you to become a computer hacking forensic investigator or obtain a position focusing on ethical hacking and countermeasures.

 Missouri’s university system offers several pathways to online certification.
 Missouri State University offers its entire cybersecurity program in the form of a graduate certificate.
-It’s only 12 credits.
+It’s only 12 credits, to boot.